thejunto/handbook/content/workflow.md

 - [Overlaps](#overlaps)
 - [Platforms](#platforms)

+At Junto we believe that everyone is capable of managing their own time, setting their own priorities and keeping their word.
+We like being able to work from anywhere in the world and still be able to deliver great work.
+(Living the dream!)
+So how do we create the Junto culture and stay informed with everybody everywhere?

 ## How we set priorities:
 We set our priorities for the week every Monday during our [overlap](#overlaps).
 The idea is to discuss "what are the most important things we should get done (as a company) for this week?"